Equivalence of definitions of fractional caloric functions: Preliminaries

-On $C^2_c(\mR^d)$, the fractional Laplacian coincides with the generator of the transition semigroup $P_t$ corresponding to the isotropic $\alpha$-stable process, see Sato \cite{MR1739520}. $P_t$ is a convolution semigroup: $P_t f(x) = p_t\ast f(x)$ and the \textit{heat kernel} $p_t$ has the following sharp estimates \cite{MR0119247}:
+{We say that $f\in C^{\rm Dini}_{\rm loc}(I,X)$ if it is Dini continuous in any interval relatively compact in $I$.} \end{definition} \begin{definition} {We say that an open set $D$ is Lipschitz if there exist $\lambda>0$ and $r_0>0$, such that for all $Q\in \partial D$, up to a rigid motion, $B(Q,r_0)\cap \partial D$ is a graph of a Lipschitz function with Lipschitz constant $\lambda$.} \end{definition} On $C^2_c(\mR^d)$, the fractional Laplacian coincides with the generator of the transition semigroup $P_t$ corresponding to the isotropic $\alpha$-stable process, see Sato \cite{MR1739520}. $P_t$ is a convolution semigroup: $P_t f(x) = p_t\ast f(x)$ and the \textit{heat kernel} $p_t$ has the following sharp estimates \cite{MR0119247}:

 Using the argument given in the proof of \cite[Lemma~5]{MR2283957} one can show that for $\eps>0$

 The Dirichlet heat kernel of the set $D$ is defined by Hunt's formula \cite{MR1329992}:

 In particular, $p_t^D(x,y) = p_t^D(y,x)$.
 We have $\partial_t p_t^D(x,y) = \Delta^{\alpha/2}_xp_t^D(x,y)$ pointwise, see, e.g., \cite[Lemma~2.5]{HK}.
 The Dirichlet semigroup $P_t^D$ is defined for, e.g., $f\geq 0$ as Recall the approximate factorization for the Dirichlet heat kernel \cite{MR2722789}: